João Pessoa, Paraíba: Hydrography

 In João Pessoa, there are about twelve rivers.
 The Jaguaribe River is born in the Esplanada complex, crosses the Benjamim Maranhão Botanical Garden, in the middle of the Atlantic Forest, and flows into the Atlantic Ocean on the border with the municipality of Cabedelo.
 The water to supply the houses is taken from the Gramame-Mumbaba system, from the Paraíba Water and Sewerage Company.
 In this system, these two rivers take turns to supply the city with water.
-However, the most historically important river is the Sanhauá River, because it was on its banks that city was born and where the first houses were built.
+However, the most historically important river is the Sanhauá River, because it was on its banks that the city was born and where the first houses were built.

 There is also the Solón de Lucena Park Lagoon in the City Center.
 The lagoon was the main tourist spot in the city during the time when most of the city was far from the beaches.
 At the end of 2010, during the Christmas celebrations, the lagoon was revitalized and gained devices such as ambient music.